Using identity-based policies (IAM policies) for AWS Cost Management

 Managed policies

-The following AWS Identity and Access Management (IAM) actions will reach the end of standard support on July 2023: aws-portal namespace
+The following AWS Identity and Access Management (IAM) actions have reached the end of standard support:

-If you created your AWS account or AWS Organizations Management account on or after March 6, 2023, the fine-grained actions are effective immediately.
+If you have an AWS account, or are a part of an AWS Organizations created on or after March 6, 2023, 11:00 AM (PDT), the fine-grained actions are already in effect in your organization.

 Managed policies are standalone identity-based policies that you can attach to multiple users, groups, and roles in your AWS account.
 You can use AWS managed policies to control access in Billing and Cost Management.